pgjdbc/pgjdbc/docs/documentation/head/connect.md

     The default is 'false'

+* **binaryTransfer** = boolean

+	Use binary format for sending and receiving data if possible.

+	The default is 'true'

 * **binaryTransferEnable** = String

 	A comma separated list of types to enable binary transfer.
 Either OID numbers or names.